S100 Computers

 A Short History of the S-100 BUS.

 The S-100 Bus started life in 1974 when Ed Roberts* set about designing a home "micro-computer" kit for electronics hobbyists.
 He set about designing the now famous Altair 8800 utilizing the Intel 8080 CPU.
-Apparently he could not get a proper bus motherboard made in time to Altair CPU (Small)coincide with an article in the Magazine Popular Electronics then due out in Jan 1975.
-He looked around Altair with TTYfor some suitable edge connectors that could be strung together.
+Apparently he could not get a proper bus motherboard made in time to coincide with an article he was writing for the Magazine Popular Electronics then due out in Jan 1975.
+He looked around for some suitable edge connectors that could be strung together.
 He came across a supply of cheap 100-pin edge connectors and decided to use these on a short board of 4 connectors at a time.
 Later hoping to link multiple boards together to form a bus.
 The micro-computer kit took off.
 He called the bus the "Altair Bus".
 It was an instant hit and soon sparked a whole cottage industry of Altair bus compatible machines.
-Almost immediately the company (MITS) took off.
+Almost immediately the company Micro Instrumentation and Telemetry Systems, Inc. (MITS) took off.

 In 1975 another company IMSAI, came out with what became the gold standard S-100 motherboard and computer.
 Other well respected early Altair bus complete computers at the time were Cromemco and Processor Technology.
 Roger Mellon of Cromemco, referred to the bus as "The S-100 bus".
 The name stuck.
 That same year Processor Technology sold a 4K static RAM S-100 board launching a cottage industry of S-100 add-on boards.